- I am a neuroscientist and neural network modeler at Brain Corporation in San Diego, California.

 - EPI Noise Echo Cancellation

 - If you need to hear your participant in real time during your fMRI experiment, this ChucK script allows

 you to cancel out the scanner noise during EPI data acquisition.

-Dr. Laurent then accepted a postdoctoral research position at the Johns Hopkins University where he carried out a several research projects studying how reward influences attention in humans.
+Dr. Laurent accepted a postdoctoral research position at the Johns Hopkins University where he carried out a several research projects studying how reward influences the control of visual attention.

 At the present time, he is ecstatic to be doing cutting-edge neural network modeling research as a scientist Brain Corporation.